Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

     print("JSON retrieval was too slow")
 ```

-It was working, the error message was displayed when network latency was too high:
+Everything seemed to work, and the error message displayed correctly when network latency was too high:

 ```bash
 $> python2 app.py
 Data retrieval done!
 ```

-Then I tried to convert the dict keys and values from unicode to latin-1 strings:
+Next, I wanted to convert the dict keys and values from unicode to latin-1 strings:

 ```python
 class MyThread(Thread):